sylvain-meunier/stageL3/Rapport/rapport.typ

 == Physical models

 Among the tasks needing tempo estimation, the problem of real time estimation to allow a dedicated machine to play an accompagnement by following at least one real musician has been tackled by various approaches in litterature. @raphael_probabilistic_2001 started with a probabilistic model, but those methods have found themselves replaced by a more physical understanding of tempo _via_ the notion of internal pulse, as explained by @large_dynamics_1999.
-In fact, their method has recently been developped to a commercial form #footnote[https://metronautapp.com/], based on an a previous adaption by @antescofo.\ \
+In fact, their method has recently been developped to a commercial form #footnote[https://metronautapp.com/], based on an a previous adaption of the latters by @antescofo.\ \

 The approach developped by @large_dynamics_1999 consider a simplified neurological model, where listening is a fundamentally active process, implying a synchronization between external events (those of the performance) and an internal oscillator, whose complexity depends of hypothesis on the shape of the first ones.
 The model consists of two equations for the internal parameters:\
 #let eq1 = nb_eq[$Phi_(n+1) = [Phi_n + (t_(n+1) - t_n) / p_n - eta_Phi F(Phi_n)] display(mod_"[-0.5, 0.5[") 1$];